 MS-DOS Editor came with MS-DOS (since version 5) and 32-bit versions of Microsoft Windows.
 Originally (up to MS-DOS 6.22) it was actually QBasic running in editor mode.
 With DOS 7 (Windows 95), QBasic was removed, and MS-DOS Editor became a standalone program, states Wiki.

-Editor is sometimes used as a substitute for Notepad, where Notepad is limited to small files only.
-Editor can edit files that are up to 65,279 lines and up to approximately 5MB in size.
+The editor is sometimes used as a substitute for Notepad, where Notepad is limited to small files only.
+The editor can edit files that are up to 65,279 lines and up to approximately 5MB in size.
 MS-DOS versions are limited to approximately 300KB, depending on how much conventional memory is free.
-Editor can be launched by typing it into the Run command dialog on Windows, and by typing edit into the command-line interface (usually cmd.exe).
+The editor can be launched by typing it into the Run command dialog on Windows, and by typing edit into the command-line interface (usually cmd.exe).
 Edit is still included in later versions of Windows such as Windows XP, Windows Vista, and Windows 7, 32-bit.